 CAN YOU FLY WITH OXYGEN?

 When you first become accustomed to an oxygen therapy prescription and the changes that come with it, you may wonder, “Can you take oxygen on an airplane?”
-While you cannot use your compressed or liquid oxygen tanks on board, there are many FAA-approved portable oxygen concentrators that can be used for air travel with oxygen.
+While you cannot use your compressed or liquid oxygen tanks on board, there are many FAA-compliant portable oxygen concentrators that can be used for air travel with oxygen.
 All of our Inogen portable oxygen concentrators meet the required guidelines from the FAA, so you can feel confident flying with oxygen concentrators from Inogen.

 WHAT AIRLINES ALLOW OXYGEN TANKS?